 Proximate Cause – The primary reason why an injury or damage occurred and without which the accident would not have happened.

-Statute of Limitations – A law that determines the period of time that someone has to file legal action, usually beginning when the injury or damage occurs.
+Statute of Limitations – A law that determines the period of time that someone has to file a legal action, usually beginning when the injury or damage occurs.

 Strict Liability – A legal doctrine that holds a defendant liable for harm caused by their actions regardless of their level of care.

-Uninsured Motorist Coverage (UIM) – An addition to a standard automobile insurance policy that provides coverage in the event the other driver is both at fault for the accident and is not adequately insured.
+Uninsured Motorist Coverage (UIM) – An addition to a standard auto insurance policy that provides coverage in the event the other driver is both at fault for the accident and is not insured.
 For more information on UM and UIM, read What Your Insurance Agent May Not Be Telling You About Your UM/UIM Policy.

-If you have any more questions regarding personal injury claims or other legal work, contact the attorneys at Kelly & West today.
+If you have any more questions regarding personal injury claims or any other legal work, contact the attorneys at Kelly & West today.